 Secluded beaches, pink dolphins, magical sunrises...what more do you need?
 If you want to be mesmerized by beauty (and relax while you're at it), look no further than Khanom, located in the southeastern coast of Thailand in the Nakhon Si Thammarat province.

 The small beach town is often overlooked, which is good if you are looking to avoid the masses that flock to Phuket, Krabi and other touristy coastal towns in Thailand.

-From Khanom, the popular island of Ko Samui is visible during the day (accessible by ferry), and in between lies the home to pink dolphins, only native to the Gulf of Thailand (not to be confused with Amazon River Dolphins).
+From Khanom, the popular island of Ko Samui is visible during the day (accessible by ferry), and in between lies the home to pink dolphins, only native to the Gulf of Thailand (not to be confused with the pink Amazon River Dolphins).

 If you ever visit Khanom, I highly recommend staying at Jambay Khanom.
 The hostel-esque bed and breakfast is affordable (around $20/night) and they have staff on-sight to cook meals and make beverages, as well as drive you around town.

 You can lounge in a hammock all day and be lazy, or walk the shores in search of unique seashells among the abundance washed up on shore.
 Pink dolphins can also be spotted right off the shore.

 Insider tip: Wake up at 5am for the sunrise.
 You won't regret it!